tomkob9999/large_logic_model/README.md

 ## Final Thoughts

 This model offers a general solution path for logic-based inference.
 Any Boolean logic built from parentheses, NOT, AND, OR—including typical if–else conditions—can be converted to CNF/DNF and fed into this architecture.
 By replacing exponential exact search with scalable probabilistic inference, it retains full propositional expressiveness while handling very large instances.
-Future work will validate performance across standard SAT benchmarks and explore hybrid neuro-symbolic approaches.
+Future work will validate performance on industrial benchmarks and explore extensions to richer logics.

-## License
-MIT License